micti/tfnp/readme.md

 ## Install

-Currently, there is no packages published.
+Currently, there is no published package.
 So the only way to install is `git`, you can clone it and run directly.

     git clone git@github.com:micti/tfnp.git